bgins/moon-flask/README.md

 ```
 $ virtualenv -p python3.4 moon-flask
 ```
-On Windows, specify the full path of the executable:
+On Windows, specify the full path of the executable.
+With the default Python installation, this will be:
 ```
 $ virtualenv -p C:\Python34\python.exe moon-flask
 ```